cosmicjs/cosmicjs-wp-export/README.md

 ## To export
 1. Download this repo.
-2. Go to the plugins section in the backend of your WordPress install.
+2. Go to the Plugins section in the backend of your WordPress install.
 3. Click Add new.
 4. Click Upload Plugin.
 5. Click choose file.
 Chosse the cosmicjs-wp-export.zip file included in this repo.